 Used as a way to help visitors to slow down and look closely at selected exhibitions, Exhibition Activity Cards embody the practice of the artists whose work is on view and provide an interactive resource to experience art.

 Family Programs at the Aspen Art Museum encourage children and adult teams to look, share, and create together.
 Families with children of all ages are welcome to explore the museum’s current exhibitions and participate in hands-on art projects.

 Family Workshops are free monthly drop-in opportunities that provide children and adults a chance to explore the galleries and create works of art on their own.
 Families get to know one another better through engagement with new artists and ideas.
 Families are encouraged to communicate, reflect, and produce as artists together.
-Recommended for families with children ages three to ten years old, these workshops are offered one Saturday each month from 10:00 AM–12:00 PM.
-Check the Calendar for upcoming sessions.
+Recommended for families with children ages three to ten years old, these workshops are typically offered on the second Saturday of each month from 10:00 AM–12:00 PM.

 All sessions take place at the Aspen Art Museum (637 E. Hyman Avenue), unless otherwise noted.

 General operating support is provided by Colorado Creative Industries.
 CCI and its activities are made possible through an annual appropriation from the Colorado General Assembly and federal funds from the National Endowment for the Arts.